-Engineering · 4 min read
+Engineering · 3 min read

 Building for multiple displays was harder than we thought

 LumaSpace looked great on a single screen from day one.
 Then someone plugged in a second monitor and everything broke.
+We're a Mac-only studio, and plenty of the people who want a video wallpaper run more than one display — and they don't arrange those displays the way you'd expect.

 The naive approach

 Our first version just set the same wallpaper on every screen.
 This sort of worked, but a vertical 4K monitor next to a widescreen ultrawide meant the video got stretched on one or cropped on the other.
 It looked terrible.
+The whole point of the app is cinematic 4K scenes that look composed, not smeared, so shipping one buffer to every panel was never going to hold.

 Per-screen, per-resolution